tyschroed/apollo-angular/docs/source/basics/setup.md

 Take a closer look what we did there:

-1. With `apollo-angular-link-http` and `HttpLink` service we connect our client to an external GraphQL Server
+1. With `HttpLink` service we connect our client to an external GraphQL Server
-1. Thanks to `apollo-cache-inmemory` and `InMemoryCache` we have a place to store data in
+1. Thanks to `InMemoryCache` we have a place to store data in
 1. `APOLLO_OPTIONS` provides options to Apollo Client

 Apollo's HttpLink requires `HttpClient` so that's why we also used `HttpClientModule` from `@angular/common/http`.